StackFuel Friends: Recommend StackFuel and get 2 x secure 250 €

 As you can see, a lateral entry as a data analyst is not only attractive, it doesn't have to remain a dream!
 Because with a realistic self-assessment, the right training and motivation, nothing stands in the way of your professional future.

-Let's get started: How to get started as a data analyst!
+Let's get started: How to succeed as a Data Analyst lateral entry 2025!

 Time for a summary: As a data analyst, you are in demand like never before.
 Thousands of job offers on portals such as Indeed and Stepstone speak for themselves!
 Many industries are crying out for data specialists - and you could be one of them!
 With a very good salary and exciting in-depth topics ranging from weather to marketing to finance, the analytical job as a data analyst offers a lot on the plus side.

-As a career changer, you need to have an understanding of mathematics, an interest in programming, a willingness to learn and team spirit - the rest can be acquired with the right training.
-Providers such as the IHK or StackFuel offer a wide range of courses that fit in perfectly with your everyday life and the gaps in your knowledge.
+As a career changer, you must above all have an understanding of mathematics, an interest in programming, a willingness to learn and team spirit - You can acquire the rest with the right further training.
+Providers such as the IHK or StackFuel offer a wide range of courses that fit in perfectly with your everyday life and your knowledge gaps.

-Are you really "data-hungry" right now?
-Then let our colleagues advise you and find out exactly which Further training as a career changer to become a data analyst suits you.
+Are you really „data-hungry“ now?
+Then let our experts advise you and find out exactly which training course is right for you.

 Your next steps